In this guide we’ll look at the best sledge hammers.

 The Roughneck ROU65624 Mini Sledge Hammer is a great choice if you need a smaller, lighter sledge hammer.

-This sledge hammer features a hardened steel head that absorbs a huge amount of impact for its size.
+This mini sledge hammer features a hardened steel head that absorbs a huge amount of impact for its size.
 The head is fixed to a light yet strong fibreglass handle that provides excellent shock absorption.
 The two parts are joined with industrial-grade epoxy resin for a long life.

 The 16-inch handle is convenient if you are working in confined spaces.
-The double injected TPR soft grip makes this sledge hammer comfortable to use and ensures a secure grip.
+The double injected TPR soft grip makes this small sledge hammer comfortable to use and ensures a secure grip.

-This is a great sledge hammer if you are working in a confined space or are not confident in using a longer and heavier hammer.
+This is a great small sledge hammer if you are working in a confined space or are not confident in using a longer and heavier hammer.

 Silverline Fibreglass Sledge Hammer, 7 lb Review

 This Silverline 656575 Fibreglass Sledge Hammer has a 7 lb forged steel powder-coated head a fibreglass shaft and a high grip rubber handle.